apneaHomosapiens/ptt-dataanalyze/README.md

 All articles of each board is stored in its json file for later use.

+# Something kind of important
+To run this you need python3.6, BeautifulSoup4 and urllib.
+Some others are default python module.

 # How does the json look like?
 [to do]

-# What do you do with these data?
+# What can you do with these data?
 [to do]